 Cover Victoria’s highlights in 7 days!
-Coastal drives along the Great Ocean Road and 12 Apostles, bushwalking in the Grampians and gold panning in Ballarat.
+Coastal drives along the Great Ocean Road and taking in the incredible 12 Apostles, bushwalks in the Grampians and gold panning in Ballarat.
 You may or may not hit gold but this road trip will leave you enriched.

 Day 1 – Melbourne to the Yarra Valley